-- Annual EEO Public File Report Deadline – June 1
+- Annual EEO Public File Report Deadline—June 1

-Affected States: Arizona, District of Columbia, Idaho, Maryland, Michigan, Nevada, New Mexico, Ohio, Utah, Virginia, West Virginia and Wyoming
+Affected States: Arizona, District of Columbia, Idaho, Maryland, Michigan, Nevada, New Mexico, Ohio, Utah, Virginia, West Virginia, and Wyoming

-By June 1, 2010, radio and television Station Employment Units in the listed states must place in their Public Inspection File and post on their website, if they have one, their FCC Annual EEO Public File Report.
+By June 1, 2011, radio and television Station Employment Units in the listed states must prepare and place in their Public Inspection File and post on their website, if they have one, their FCC Annual EEO Public File Report.
 A Station Employment Unit (SEU) is a group of stations, under common control, serving a common area and sharing at least one employee.
 If an SEU includes stations in different states or territories with different filing deadlines, the SEU can select which filing deadline it will use.
 Once selected, the Annual Report filing deadline should be consistently applied for all future EEO Annual Reports.
-The states with the June 1 EEO Public File Report deadline are: Arizona, District of Columbia, Idaho, Maryland, Michigan, Nevada, New Mexico, Ohio, Utah, Virginia, West Virginia and Wyoming.
+The states with the June 1 EEO Public File Report deadline are: Arizona, District of Columbia, Idaho, Maryland, Michigan, Nevada, New Mexico, Ohio, Utah, Virginia, West Virginia, and Wyoming.

 Background on EEO requirements